zuphzuph/PowerShell-TCP-Port-Scanner/README.md

 # PowerShell-TCP-Port-Scanner

-Port Scanner in PowerShell
+TCP Port Scanner in PowerShell

-Scans using target: IP/Domain/Hostname/FQDN
+Scan using the following target types: IP/Domain/Hostname/FQDN

 Place ports.txt into the same directory as the script and run.